Bow Wow (rapper): RnB Friday Nights

+Business

+In 2018, Bow Wow partnered with hair grooming company Red By Kiss and launched a new line of luxury durags.
+In 2024, Bow Wow opened up a new restaurant in Atlanta called "Prime on Peachtree."

 Legal issues

 On March 28, 2012, it was announced that Bow Wow was ordered by a court to pay $3,000 a month in child support.

 On October 2, 2012, Bow Wow claimed he was broke and only making $4,000 a month and only had $1,500 in his checking account.
 However, the next day he signed on to be one of the four new co-hosts of BET's 106 & Park.
 Later on he would address this by saying:

 One thing about me, I'm a smart guy.
 Very smart.
 Things that I do, are for reasons.
 Things that I don't do are for reasons.
 So for myself, I'm comfortable, very comfortable.
 For me, it's all about the work.
 But as far as rumors, those are people's opinions -- until you see me on a corner with a cardboard box saying I'll tap dance for food or canned goods, then you can say that [I'm broke].

 On February 2, 2019, Bow Wow was arrested in Atlanta, Georgia, for battery after a fight with a woman.
 At the time of arrest, both suffered minor injuries and it was unclear who the aggressor was, so both parties were charged.
-They were both taken to the Fulton County Jail, but Moss was released from jail Saturday afternoon after he being held on $8,000 signature bond.
+They were both taken to the Fulton County Jail, but Moss was released from jail Saturday afternoon after being held on $8,000 signature bond.

 Personal life

 His family supported him through his choice of music as a career.
 Bow Wow lives in Atlanta, Georgia, along with his mother.
-Bow Wow has a daughter Shai Moss (born April 27, 2011) with Joie Chavis.
+Bow Wow has a daughter Shai Moss (b.
+April 27, 2011) with Joie Chavis.
 Bow Wow was formerly engaged to Erica Mena.
+In September 2020, Bow Wow had his second child while in another relationship.